-(Mark One 0 REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 193 24 0 OR !
-X TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF ₹ 1934 .
-For the transition period ended: December 31, 2005 Commission n file number: ICON public limited company (Exact name of Registrant as specified in its charter) Ireland (Jurisdiction of incorporation or organization) South County Business Park, Leopardstown, Dublin 18, Ireland.
-(Address of principal executive offices) Cognities re egistered or to be registered pursuant to Section 12(b) of the Act: Securities re Name of exchange Title of each None - Securities re egistered or to be registered pursuant to Section 12(g) of the Act: Title of each American D epository Shares, representing Ordinary Shares, par value €0.06 each ares, par value €0.06 each Securities fo or which there is a reporting obligation pursuant to Section 15(d) of the Act: Securities ic None (Title of Class) (Title of Glass) number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period Ordinary Shares. covered by the annual report: Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securiti ies Exchange Act 1934 during g 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subjective.
-Yes K Indicate by check mark which financial statement item the registrant has elected to follow: Item 17 Item 18X
+(Mark One)

+• REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended: December 31, 2006

+OR

+OR

+0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

+Commission file number:

+ICON public limited company

+(Exact name of Registrant as specified in its charter)

+Ireland

+(Jurisdiction of incorporation or organization)

+South County Business Park, Leopardstown, Dublin 18, Ireland.

+(Address of principal executive offices)

+Securities registered or to be registered pursuant to Section 12(b) of the Act:

+Name of exchange Title of each class on which registered

+None

+Securities registered or to be registered pursuant to Section 12(g) of the Act: Title of each class

+American Depository Shares, representing Ordinary Shares, par value €0.06 each Ordinary Shares, par value €0.06 each

+Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act:

+Noile (Title of Class) Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: 28,517,852 Ordinary Shares.
+Indicate by check mark if the registrant is a well-known seasoned issuer, as determined in Rule 405 of the Securities Act.
+Yes x No o If this report is an annual or transition report, indicate by check mark if registrant is not required to file reports pursuant to section 13 or 15(d) of the Securities Exchange Act of 1934.

+NT

+Yes x

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes x No o Indicate by check mark whether the registrant is Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non- accelerated filer Large Accelerated filer x elerated filer x Accelerated filer o Non-accelerated filer o Indicate by check mark which financial statemen t item the registrant has elected to follow: Item 17 o Item 18 x If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes o No x